-Sleep works through a precisely orchestrated biological process controlled by two interacting systems: a homeostatic drive (the gradual build-up of adenosine, a sleepiness-inducing chemical, during waking hours) and a circadian rhythm (an internal 24-hour clock that determines when sleep and wakefulness are appropriate).
-Together, these systems organize sleep into predictable 90-minute cycles, each containing distinct stages with specific biological functions — physical restoration, metabolic waste clearance, memory consolidation, and emotional processing.
-Far from being simply 'not being awake,' sleep is an active, highly regulated state that performs tasks the waking brain and body cannot.
+Sleep is a recurring, reversible state of reduced consciousness and motor activity controlled by two interacting biological systems: a homeostatic drive (the gradual build-up of adenosine, a sleepiness-inducing chemical, during waking hours) and a circadian rhythm (an internal 24-hour clock that determines when sleep and wakefulness are appropriate).
+Together, these systems organize sleep into predictable 90-minute cycles, each containing distinct stages with specific biological functions -- physical restoration, metabolic waste clearance, memory consolidation, and emotional processing.
+Far from being simply "not being awake," sleep is an active, highly regulated state that performs tasks the waking brain and body cannot.

 This article explains how sleep stages are organized and what each does, what drives you to sleep and keeps you alert (the two-process model), why the circadian clock matters, what happens when sleep architecture is disrupted, and what the evidence actually says about improving sleep quality.